Pen-y-Fan/solar/.junie/guidelines.md

 ## Progress Tracking

-Run PHPUnit tests, PHPStan static analysis, and PHP_CodeSniffer code quality.
-All tests, static analysis, and code quality should be good before marking a task as complete.
+Run PHPUnit tests, PHPStan static analysis, and PHP_CodeSniffer code quality, using `composer all` All tests, static analysis, and code quality should be good before marking a task as complete.

 Progress will be tracked by updating the checkboxes in `docs/tasks.md` as tasks are completed and tested.
 Each completed task should be marked with [x] instead of [ ].